martinnnuez/Kitchenware-classifier/README.md

 ```bash
 pipenv install
 ```
-4 - Transform the trained final model to a tensorflow lite instance model.
+4 - Transform the selected final model to a tensorflow lite instance model.
 To achieve this run the tensorflow-lite-instance.py script.
 Remember to change the name of the model to the one you previously train and save.

 ```bash